 Calculating the back pay for this raise will be more complicated for employees who have recently changed jobs, transferred, or retired.
 This also applies to those who earned premium or overtime pay since January 6.
 As such, it may take longer for you to see the money.
 OPM has indicated that agencies will need to adjust lump sum payments for annual leave for Civilian Federal Employees who left public service (in a job change or retirement) in late 2018 or early 2019.(3) You can use OPM’s back pay calculator to see the distribution you’re owed.

 4. If Your Pay Is Not Based on the General Schedule (GS) Pay Scale

 Earn More, Save More

 As you pay special attention to your paycheck looking for this raise to be reflected, review the cost of your FEGLI Group Term Life Insurance policy.
-Last year, the average member who switched from FEGLI to WAEPA saved $375.
+On average, members who switched from FEGLI to WAEPA save over $290 a year.

 *Underwritten by New York Life Insurance Company on Policy Form GMR